WebCuratorTool/webcurator-v2-legacy/docs/guides/system-administrator-guide.rst

 Setting up Heritrix 3
 =============================

-WCT is now compatible with Heritrix v3.x.
-This integration uses the new h3-harvest-agent.

 Integration with WCT
 -----------------------

 |image3|

-Heritrix 3 integrates with WCT through the new H3-Harvest-Agent.
+Heritrix 3 (H3) integrates with WCT through the new H3-Harvest-Agent.
 As an interface between WCT-Core and Heritrix 3, the Harvest Agent has three primary functions:

 - actioning crawl commands from the WCT UI (start, stop, pause, abort).